Kubaneh: Yemeni buttery bread rolls

 This brilliant recipe comes from Breaking Breads by Uri Scheft (from Artisan Books, the publisher of my upcoming book!).

 Breaking Breads is currently my favorite cookbook: all the recipes I tried from it are absolutely fabulous.
-I am also a great fan of Uri’s bakeries in Tel Aviv: if you are ever in town you should check them out, as they make the yummiest bread year-around, as well as amazing holiday treats like sufganiyot on Channukkah and hamantash for Purim.
+I am also a great fan of Uri’s bakeries in Tel Aviv: if you are ever in town you should check them out, as they make the yummiest bread year-round, as well as amazing holiday treats like sufganiyot on Channukkah and hamantash for Purim.

 Kubaneh Yemenite bread rolls